Copyright 2011 - Precision Paint & Tile

 Q. What important information should buyers have thought through before seeking you out?

-and more accurate will be his estimate.
-If you want to have your apartment painted, include in your inquiry if the
+the better and more accurate will be his estimate, and the higher quality the finished work.
+If you want to have

-doors, windows, frames and trim are to be painted as well, or only the walls.
-Are the walls in good condition, or is
+well, or only the walls.
+Are the walls in good condition, or is major or minor repair involved?
+Are you using various

-all painting has to be "cut in" with a brush around door frames, base boards, window frames etc, even white, as the
+be "cut in" with a brush around door frames, base boards, window frames etc, even white, as the trim has a different

-trim has a different finish than the walls (usually semi gloss) and that a good painter will remove all switch and
+finish than the walls (usually semi gloss) and that a good painter will remove all switch and outlet covers before

 If you are renovating your bathroom, what size and type of tile is going to be installed?
 This can make a major